Grímsvötn

-Grímsvötn ([ˈkrimsˌvœhtn̥]; vötn = "waters", singular: vatn) is a volcano with a (partially subglacial) fissure system located in Vatnajökull National Park, Iceland.
-The volcano itself is completely subglacial and located under the northwestern side of the Vatnajökull ice cap.
+Grímsvötn ([ˈkrimsˌvœhtn̥]; vötn = "waters", singular: vatn) is an active volcano with a (partially subglacial) fissure system located in Vatnajökull National Park, Iceland.
+The central volcano is completely subglacial and located under the northwestern side of the Vatnajökull ice cap.
 The subglacial caldera is at 64°25′N 17°20′W, at an elevation of 1725 m.
 Beneath the caldera is the magma chamber of the Grímsvötn volcano.

-Grímsvötn is a basaltic volcano which has the highest eruption frequency of all the volcanoes in Iceland and has a southwest-northeast-trending fissure system.
-The massive climate-impacting Laki fissure eruption of 1783–1784 was a part of the same fissure system.
+Grímsvötn is a basaltic volcano which has the highest eruption frequency of all the volcanoes in Iceland.
+It has a southwest-northeast-trending fissure system.
+The massive climate-impacting Laki fissure eruption of 1783–1784 took place in a part of the same Grímsvötn-Laki volcanic system.
 Grímsvötn was erupting at the same time as Laki during 1783, but continued to erupt until 1785.
 Because most of the volcanic system lies underneath Vatnajökull, most of its eruptions have been subglacial and the interaction of magma and meltwater from the ice causes phreatomagmatic explosive activity.
+Within the Grímsvötn-Laki volcanic system is a second central volcano called Thordarhyrna (Þórðarhyrna).

 Jökulhlaup

 Eruptions in the caldera regularly cause glacial outbursts known as jökulhlaup.
-Eruptions melt enough ice to fill the Grímsvötn caldera with water, and the pressure may be enough to suddenly lift the ice cap, allowing huge quantities of water to escape rapidly.
+Eruptions or geothermal activity, melt enough ice to fill the Grímsvötn caldera with water, and the pressure may be enough to suddenly lift the ice cap, allowing huge quantities of water to escape rapidly.
+Earthquakes and seismic tremor may occur.
+Jökulhlaup can occur independent of eruptions or be followed by eruptions.
+Jökulhlaup independent of eruptions occurred in November, December 2021 and October 2022.
+Jökulhlaup which were followed by eruptions occurred in 1922, 1934 and 2004.
 Consequently, the Grímsvötn caldera is monitored very carefully.

 When a large eruption occurred in 1996, geologists knew well in advance that a glacial burst was imminent.
 It did not occur until several weeks after the eruption finished, but monitoring ensured that the Icelandic ring road (Hringvegur) was closed when the burst occurred.
 A section of road across the Skeiðará sandur was washed away in the ensuing flood, but no one was hurt.